Skip to main content

 Notes

-For corporate bodies that are coded as places, i.e. 151, see: Name Authorities: RDA, Places.
+For corporate bodies that are coded as places, i.e. 151, see: Name Authorities: Places.
 These include jurisdictions (countries, states, counties, cities, towns, etc.) and other geographic names, such as water, sanitation, utility, conservation, soil, recreation, park, and ranger districts, and active military installations, city sections, and U.S. Indian tribes as legal entities.

 For procedures relating to research, name changes, etc. of corporate bodies, see: Name Authorities: General Procedures.